richafnu/Viva/Viva/learning/interests-troubleshooting.md

     - enabler-strategic
     - m365initiative-viva-learning
 ms.localizationpriority: medium
-description: Learn how to open and edit an exported interest file.
+description: Learn how to open and edit an exported interest file in Viva Learning.
 ---

 # Manage exported interest files